wikimedia/mediawiki-extensions-Wikibase/docs/topics/options.md

 DEFAULT: `null` (That is the site's own site group.)

+#### languageLinkAllowedSiteGroups
+List of allowed group of sitelinks to be shown as language links.
+For example for Wikimedia Commons, this can be `commons` and `wikipedia`.

+DEFAULT: `null` (Meaning value of languageLinkSiteGroup will be the only allowed group)

 #### badgeClassNames
 A list of additional CSS class names for site links that have badges.